 This [(publication), (project), or (research)] was made possible, in part, with support from the Notre Dame Genomics and Bioinformatics Core Facility through [Genomics Services and/or Bioinformatics Services] utilizing [Bioanalyzer analysis, Qubit quantification, Illumina Library Preparation, MiSeq Sequencing, Genome Assembly, bioinformatic data analysis, software development, ect.].
 We specifically acknowledge the assistance of [name(s) of staff member(s)].

 See GBCF’s Policy for Collaborative Core Users for more information on terms of service.

 The GBCF utilizes a Service Level Agreement (SLA) approved by Notre Dame's Office of General Council that, in addition to confidentiality agreements and cost, outlines procedure for conflict resolution consistent with University recharge policy.
 SLAs may be signed by users and the core prior to the start of a project.

 Priority is given to Notre Dame, IUSM South Bend, IU, and Purdue investigators who are providing funds from external or internal sources.
 Lowest priority will be given to industry sponsored or commercial work.

 VI.
 Sample Storage Policy

-The GBCF will store completed sample libraries for up to six months after project completion date.
+The GBCF will store completed sample libraries for a period no longer than six months after project completion date.
 Please make arrangements for longer-term storage of any desired material, including excess nucleic acids, following the completion of the GBCF services requested.